 Among the first buyers of renewable energy power already signed up on the platform include City Developments Limited (CDL) and DBS Bank (DBS).

-The company will also be introducing 200 fast-charging new electric vehicles through Grab, which will offer rides to public.
-In addition to helping cut down emissions, driver-partners will also earn 25 per cent more in daily income compared to those on a regular petrol vehicle and up to 20 per cent more daily income compared to a hybrid vehicle.
+The company will also be introducing 200 fast-charging new electric vehicles through Grab, which will offer rides to the public.
+In addition to helping cut down emissions, driver-partners will also earn 25 percent more in daily income compared to those on a regular gas dependent vehicle and up to 20 percent more daily income compared to a hybrid vehicle.